-Last year, Giants’ pitcher Jeremy Affeldt cut himself trying to separate frozen hamburgers, sidelining him temporarily.
-Here’s a new one for Affeldt: He’s headed back on the DL after he sprained a ligament in his knee while
+A few years ago, Giants’ pitcher Jeremy Affeldt cut himself trying to separate frozen hamburgers, sidelining him temporarily.
+Two years ago, he headed back on the DL after he sprained a ligament in his knee while l

 For many professional athletes, it’s hard to stay away from the court or off the field.
 During their free time, they will occasionally surprise fans by showing up for a game of hoops or to throw the pigskin.

 Receiver Mohamed Sanu was the victim of a practical joke on Thursday night when someone called him pretending to be from the Cincinnati Bengals intending to draft him with the 27th pick.
 The Bengals wound up taking the Rutgers product in the third round and there were no hard feelings toward the kid who had pranked Sanu.

 But Sanu isn’t the first athlete to be the target of a hoax.

 The Charlotte Bobcats made history last week when they lost their 23rd consecutive game, ending the season with the worst winning percentage in NBA history — a paltry .106, thanks to a 7-59 record.
 The Bobcats surpassed the futility of the 1972-73 Philadelphia 76ers, who finished 9-73 and a .110 winning percentage.

 Here’s a look at how the Bobcats shape up against some of the worst of the worst in professional sports:

 On Sunday, Los Angeles Lakers forward Metta World Peace got excited after a dunk and wound up slugging Oklahoma City’s James Harden in the head with a wayward elbow during the Lakers double overtime win.